nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 1. **Online the disk**
     - Back on **Window2**, in **Disk Management**, **online Disk 1**.
-    - Open Windows Explorer and browse to `D:\`, you should now see the database files for `TPCC100` from the snapshot of Windows1.
+    - Open Windows Explorer and browse to `D:\`; you should now see the database files for `TPCC100` from the snapshot of Windows1.

     <br />
     <br />